arnodel/jsonstream/README.md

 (same with e.g. `head`).

 The `jp` tool automatically handles JSON Lines input.
 You can change the indentation level with the `-json-indent` flag.
-Set to a positive number, 0 for no indentation, a negative number will cause `jp` to output everything on one line, saving you precious vertical space.
+Use the `-json-compact` flag to output everything on a single line, saving you precious vertical space.

 But that's not it.
 You can select the _input format_ the _output format_ and there are a number of chainable _transforms_ that are available.
 Read on for